Published on

 Raccoon Features

 Although I havent gone as far to purchase a subscription for this to test it out (with the steep price of $170 USD per week) I believe to have found some evidence of "updated" phishing portals which work in much the same way as previously discussed.
+Other researchers let me know that this was infact still Tycoon Group and not Raccoon.

 Initial